 The horror stories about junior year are urban lore.
 Cautionary tales spread far and wide about overburdened students pressured by parents to score high on college entrance exams and AP tests while simultaneously compiling a long list of noteworthy extracurricular achievements.

 I’m not objecting to parents pushing for excellence.
-I’ve seen it lead to success when it suited the child.
+I’ve seen it lead to success when it suits the child.
 But I’ve also seen it level kids and wreak havoc on their families.
-Excellence by definition is to be outstanding, to be set apart from the mean.
+Excellence, by definition, is to be outstanding, to be set apart from the mean.
 I think we’ve lost sight of that.

 Despite the warnings, junior year took me by surprise

-Yet, in spite of all the warnings I’d heard about junior year, my son’s outbursts that year took me by surprise.
+Yet, despite all the warnings I’d heard about junior year, my son’s outbursts that year took me by surprise.

 Then, the August before his senior year, I had an epiphany.

 After the last projectile landed, I walked upstairs and put my ear to his door.
 Silence.
 I took a deep breath and cracked the portal open.
-His bed was covered in strewn papers and splayed out textbooks but was otherwise empty.
-As I opened the door further, I heard a small cry, something between a gasp and a choke.
+His bed was covered in strewn papers and splayed-out textbooks but was otherwise empty.
+As I opened the door further, I heard a small cry between a gasp and a choke.

 I felt like I had failed my son

-First I spotted his feet and then his legs, stiff and sticking out from the beanbag chair that until then had only been used as a way station for his dirty laundry.
+First, I spotted his feet and then his legs, stiff and sticking out from the beanbag chair that until then had only been used as a way station for his dirty laundry.
 Warily, I stepped inside.
 His face was flushed and swollen from crying.
 He looked defeated.
-I moved toward him and to my surprise, he didn’t resist my offer to help him stand.
+I moved toward him, and he didn’t resist my offer to help him stand to my surprise.